dasch-swiss/dsp-tools/docs/file-formats/json-project/ontologies.md

 ```

-### Link-properties
+### Link-Properties

-Link properties do not follow the pattern of the previous data types, because they do not connect to a final value but
+Link-properties do not follow the pattern of the previous data types, because they do not connect to a final value but
 to an existing resource.
 Thus, the `object` denominates the resource class the link will point to.